pepopowitz/do-scary-things/slides/src/05-practice.md

 3. When you build a habit, your response becomes automatic

 You don't have to think about it - you're more likely to do the thing you want to do

+When you brush your teeth in the morning, do you make a decision?

+No, you just do it

+...unless you're a remote worker, and then you just kind of forget for a few days